 Modern-style retail foreign exchange trading using platforms is something that developed in the 1990s, but it didn´t really catch on until fast and reliable internet connections became the norm for private households.
 Today, retail FX trading can even be carried out on smartphones and tablets – you no longer need to be seated by your stationary computer screen.

 Today, highly advanced trading platforms are available online and even small-scale hobby traders have access to complex tools and features, and a wide range of financial instruments.
-Also, technical analysis trading is no longer limited to a few specialists and there are plenty of trading platforms that come with a huge array of charting tools and other helpful aids for the technical traders.
+Also, technical analysis trading is no longer limited to a few specialists and there are plenty of trading platforms that come with a huge array of charting tools and other helpful aids for technical traders.

 Retail trading is still only a tiny fraction of the overall FX market, but it is growing each year.